||Job Title: Teacher Aide

-1. Provide opportunities for children to solve problems on their own.
+1. Provide opportunity for children to solve problems on their own.

 2. Use daily routines to help children master self-help skills and to feel competent.

-3. Provide children with meaningful age appropriate culturally relevant activities.
+3. Assist teacher in providing meaningful culturally relevant activities.

 4. Support and encourage children’s natural curiosity about people and objects in their environment.